satellite-image-deep-learning/techniques/README.md

 * [utae-paps](https://github.com/VSainteuf/utae-paps) -> PyTorch implementation of U-TAE and PaPs for satellite image time series panoptic segmentation

 ## Object detection
 Several different techniques can be used to count the number of objects in an image.
 The returned data can be an object count (regression), a bounding box around individual objects in an image (typically using Yolo or Faster R-CNN architectures), a pixel mask for each object (instance segmentation), key points for an an object (such as wing tips, nose and tail of an aircraft), or simply a classification for a sliding tile over an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 For the same reason, object detection datasets are inherently imbalanced, since the area of background typically dominates over the area of the objects to be detected.
 In general object detecion performs well on large objects, and gets increasingly difficult as the objects get smaller & more densely packed.
 Model accuracy falls off rapidly as image resolution degrades, so it is common for object detection to use very high resolution imagery, e.g. 30cm RGB.
 A particular characteristic of aerial images is that objects can be oriented in any direction, so using rotated bounding boxes which aligning with the object can be crucial for extracting metrics such as the length and width of an object.
+Note that newer models such as Yolov5 may not achieve the same performance as 'older' models like Faster RCNN or Retinanet since they are no longer pre-trained on datasets such as ImageNet, but smaller datasets such as COCO dataset.
 * Background reading: [Anchor Boxes for Object Detection](https://uk.mathworks.com/help/vision/ug/anchor-boxes-for-object-detection.html)
 * [Object Detection and Image Segmentation with Deep Learning on Earth Observation Data: A Review](https://www.mdpi.com/2072-4292/12/10/1667)
 * [awesome-aerial-object-detection bu murari023](https://github.com/murari023/awesome-aerial-object-detection), [another by visionxiang](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) and [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) list many relevant papers